yasiryagi/helpdesk/roles/storage-providers/README.md

 ```

 ### Upgrade ipfs
-If you have previously ran a storage-node with an older version of ipfs, you should now upgrade, as there has been some stability issues with older versions on the the newest storage-node.
+If you have previously run a storage-node with an older version of ipfs, you should now upgrade, as there have been some stability issues with older versions on the the newest storage-node.

 ```
 # If you are running ipfs as a service: